Competitions

 • Once your entry has been submitted, any entrant contacting the judges for any reason that is deemed to be an attempt to circumvent the judging process is likely to be disqualified.

-• Winners will be informed in Dec 2023/ Jan 2024, results will be published on this site thereafter.
+• Winners will be informed in Dec 2024/ Jan 2025, results will be published on this site thereafter.
 There may be a delay publishing results and/or winning stories depending on circumstances and permissions.
-We will have an Awards Evening where winning entries are read out, and successful writers will be invited to join (and can attend virtually if desired).
+We will have an Awards Evening in the new year where winning entries may be read out, and successful writers will be invited to join.

 • Winning stories may be published on this site for 12 months with permission of original author(s).